 What is cannabis?

 Cannabis refers to the products of the cannabis sativa plant, also known as marijuana and hashish (depending on which part of the plant is used).
 Cannabis is widely available for use as a recreational drug.
-It is commonly taken by mixing with tobacco and smoking as a hand-rolled joint, or by inhaling through a water-cooled pipe called a bong.
+It is commonly taken by mixing with tobacco and smoking as a hand-rolled joint, or by inhaling through a water-filtered pipe called a bong.
 It may also be cooked in food and eaten.

 How many people use cannabis?